Patrick Rodgers Bio

 Patrick Rodgers Family

-Patrick Rodgers is married to Jade Olivia Gordon, a British stunt coordinator and film assistant.
-The couple became engaged in December 2017 and married in May 2019 at the Vizcaya Museum & Gardens in Miami, Florida.
-They live in Palm Beach Gardens, Florida, and have two children together.
+Rodgers began a relationship with Jade Olivia Gordon, a British stunt coordinator and film assistant, in December 2016.
+The couple became engaged on December 28, 2017, and married on May 26, 2019, at the Vizcaya Museum & Gardens in Miami, Florida.
+They now live together in Palm Beach Gardens, Florida, and have two children.

 2025 Season Performance